+The style of the church is Roman.
 The tower was built in late Gothic times and was originally 12 ms taller than today.
 A tympanum (gable section) is the church’s most distinguished feature.
 The altarpiece and culpit are from 1632 and are richly decorated with scenes and characters from the Bible.
 The story goes that they were carved by a blind wood carver from the village of Vonge.
 The bell is from 1438.

 The well runs east of the church and is encircled by a copy of a mediaeval well basin.